 Wars and Words – 46th International Byron Conference

 28 June-4 July 2021 – Online

-The 2021 Conference of the International Association of Byron Societies will be held at Aristotle University of Thessaloniki from 28th June to 4th July.
+The 2021 Conference of the International Association of Byron Societies will be held online, and hosted by the Aristotle University of Thessaloniki from 28th June to 4th July.
 The 46th IBC will explore how war in all its meanings, symbolisms, and manifestations influenced Byron’s words and worlds, and shaped his poetic and political sensibility.
 Drawing on recent scholarship in Romantic studies, it will also explore Romantic authors’ preoccupations with war, and how these intersected with Byron’s.
 (Student bursaries are available).
 More details of event here.